microsoft/service-fabric-observer/Documentation/Plugins.md

 #### Note that starting in version 2.2.0.831, ClusterObserver supports the FO plugin model.
 So, you can build cluster-level monitoring plugins should you so desire.

-1. Create a new .NET Standard (2.0) library project.
+1. Create a new .NET core library project.
+Your plugin csproj file should specify the same .net target version (netcoreapp3.1 or net6.0) as FabricObserver or as netstandard2.0.
+In general, it is best that you target the same .net version as FabricObserver, as a simple rule.
+This is due to known issues using netstandard2.0 with the plugin loader library that FabricObserver employs.
+Note that these issues are rare, but can cause you problems in more complex build systems and plugin implementations.

 2. Install the latest Microsoft.ServiceFabricApps.FabricObserver.Extensibility nupkg from https://www.nuget.org/profiles/ServiceFabricApps into your plugin project.